2022 North American Formula 1000 Championship

 The 2022 North American Formula 1000 Championship presented by EPC is the sixth season of the North American Formula 1000 Championship.
-The sixteen round season begins on April 1 at Carolina Motorsports Park, and ends on October 16 at Pittsburgh International Race Complex.
+The sixteen round season began on April 1 at Carolina Motorsports Park, and ended on October 16 at Pittsburgh International Race Complex.

 Last year's champion, Alex Mayer, became a five-time champion in the series.
 Mayer has won every season since the series' launch.
 Mayer did not contest the championship this year.
 The championship was won by Nathan Byrd.